Showing posts with label sites. Show all posts

 State Park Mackinac Island, MI

-View from the ferry of Mackinac Island
+View from the ferry of Mackinac Island.

-Day 4 May 17,
+Day 4, May 17, Wednesday

-The next day we rode the bus to Sault Ste Marie where we saw Governor Osborn Memorial and several historical markers about Water Street.
+The next day, we rode the bus to Sault Ste.
+Marie, we visited the Governor Osborn Memorial and saw several historical markers along Water Street.
 We saw a giant foot statue.
-We walked through the US Army Great Lakes Dredge & Locks Site where we saw markers, birds, & SOO Locks.
-We walked through The Visitor Center and talked about the building of the Soo Locks.
-We saw the International bridge that connects the US to Canada.
+We walked through the US Army Great Lakes Dredge & Locks Site and saw markers, birds, and the SOO Locks.
+We walked through the Visitor Center and discussed the construction of the Soo Locks.
+We saw the International Bridge that connects the US to Canada.

-We ate a big bad breakfast at Franks in Sault Santa Marie, MI.
-That consists of three fried eggs, atop Hash browns smothered in cheese, ham,& sausage, with two slices of toast.
+We ate a lousy breakfast at Frank's in Sault, Santa Marie, MI.
+It consisted of three fried eggs atop Hash browns, smothered in cheese, ham, and sausage, with two slices of toast.

-We boarded the bus and rode to the SOO Locks Boat Tour where we took a boat ride through the SOO Locks on St Mary’s River on Lake Huron and Lake Superior.
+We boarded the bus and rode to the SOO Locks Boat Tour, where we took a boat ride through the SOO Locks on St Mary's River on Lake Huron and Lake Superior.
 We saw the international bridge that connected the US to Canada.

-We stopped at the Kewadin Casino in Sault Ste Marie, Michigan.
-We didn’t stay long.
+We stopped at the Kewadin Casino in Sault Ste.
+Marie, Michigan.
+We didn't stay long.

 Boarded the bus and rode to the Driftwood restaurant in Saint Ignace, Michigan.
-There we ate fried Shrimp, a baked potato with green beans, and custard for dessert.
+There, we ate fried shrimp, a baked potato with green beans, and custard for dessert.

 We boarded the bus and rode back to the hotel.